drivendataorg/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The final, canonical data for experimental use.
+    |   ├── output         <- Output file for the experiment.
     │   └── raw            <- The original, immutable data dump.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details